-This is an inventory of units that will be produced by projects already underway, including projects approved by planning via entitlements or preliminarily approved to proceed through the SB 9 process (i.e. 805 Runnymede, 1215 Cypress, and Lincoln St. APN 063186270) or the SB 35 process (i.e. 1804 Bay Rd. and 760 Weeks), or substantially advanced in the permitting and approval process, but which have not yet been constructed.
+Table 5.2.A shows an inventory of units that will be produced by projects already underway, including projects approved by planning via entitlements or preliminarily approved to proceed through the SB 9 process or the SB 35 process, or substantially advanced in the permitting and approval process, but which have not yet been constructed.
+State law allows projects that have been approved but are not expected to be completed prior to June 30, 2022 to count toward the City's RHNA.
 The units attributable to each project, in total and by income category, are based on specific project documents, and are not an estimate, assumption, or projection.
+Collectively, these projects equal 719 units, or over 40 percent of the minimum RHNA target.
 See Appendix D, Section D1.5.2 for details on these approved projects.